 As of 2017, Lane County had a higher alcohol-induced mortality rate than Oregon as a whole.
 Males had a higher rate than females at 36.3 and 9.6 per 100,000.

-The cost of treatment at an alcohol or drug rehab in Eugene differs from patient to patient and from facility to facility.
-Whether you have health insurance and what it covers will likely play a major role in determining your out-of-pocket rehab costs.
+The cost at rehabs and detox centers in Eugene differs from patient to patient and from facility to facility.
+Whether you have health insurance and what it covers will likely play a major role in determining your out-of-pocket costs.

-The level of treatment you require will also impact your rehab costs.
-Inpatient treatment is usually much more expensive than outpatient treatment since it includes room and board, meals, and around-the-clock supervision and care.
-The length of your rehab program—and whether you transition into a step-down program—will also affect your treatment costs.
-Other factors that influence rehab expenses include facility type and whether you need medications for addiction.
+The level of care you require will also impact your costs.
+Inpatient is usually much more expensive than outpatient since it includes room and board, meals, and around-the-clock supervision and care.
+The length of your program—and whether you transition into a step-down program—will also affect your treatment costs.
+Other factors that influence expenses include facility type and whether you need medications for addiction.

-Many Eugene alcohol rehabs and drug rehabs accept multiple forms of payment, and several offer assistance to those who qualify.
-According to the Substance Abuse and Mental Health Administration, 18 rehab facilities are located within a 10-mile radius of Eugene.
+Many Eugene drug rehabs accept multiple forms of payment and several offer assistance to those who qualify.
+According to the Substance Abuse and Mental Health Administration, 18 facilities are located within a 10-mile radius of Eugene.
 Of those facilities:4

 These facilities receive subsidies from the state and federal governments, allowing them to provide low-cost and free treatment for qualifying individuals.
 As a result, they provide the same evidence-based treatment as privately funded facilities but may not offer alternative therapies or extra amenities due to funding limitations.

-Several Eugene drug rehabs and alcohol rehabs recognize that many people needing treatment have a limited ability to pay.
-To make rehab more accessible to all, they offer treatment services on a sliding fee scale.
+Several Eugene alcohol rehabs recognize that many people needing treatment have a limited ability to pay.
+To make care more accessible to all, they offer services on a sliding fee scale.

 This variable fee structure assesses your income to determine how much you can reasonably afford to pay for services.
 While each facility’s scale may vary, most establish payment increments based on the U.S. Federal Poverty Guidelines.
 If your household income is at or below the Federal Poverty Level, treatment may be free.
 If your income is above that level, you’ll likely pay a predetermined percentage of the program’s full fee.6

-Rehab scholarships can cover some or all of your treatment costs, depending on the award.
-Some rehab facilities offer these scholarships in-house, while others partner with donor agencies that fund the cost of treatment for qualifying individuals.
+Scholarships can cover some or all of your costs, depending on the award.
+Some addiction treatment centers offer these scholarships in-house, while others partner with donor agencies that fund the cost of care for qualifying individuals.

-Should I Travel to Eugene for Drug and Alcohol Treatment in Oregon?
+Should You Travel for Drug and Alcohol Rehab in Eugene?